ShiyuFan0820/CSLearningNote/DailyPractice/20231224_class_inheritance.md

 **Exercise: Me and My Cute Pets**

-1. Given an Animal class, add pets you want to keep to the animal class code (Use inheritance).
+1. Given an Animal class, inheritanting the Animal class by pets you want to keep.
-2. Define different methods for different pets.
+2. Redefine the methods in the Animal class if the pets are not suitable for the original version.
 3. Define a Human class to adopt the animals.

 **The code is:**